vbrazo/writing-an-interpreter-in-go/README.md

-# Writing an Interpreter Go
+# Writing an Interpreter in Go

 Source code for [Writing an Interpreter in Go Book](https://interpreterbook.com).
 Made for learning purpose.